 We may also hold further information concerning accessibility and dietary requirements, particularly when you register for events.
 You may also provide us with information regarding your experiences of living with OI.
 We appreciate that some of this information constitutes sensitive information and in most cases we will need your explicit consent to process this sensitive data.
 If we are relying on a different lawful basis, we will inform you of this.

 BBS does not sell, trade or rent your personal data to others, for marketing purposes or otherwise.
 We do not conduct telemarketing, but you may receive calls from us for administrative purposes, for example to check the accuracy of our records and update your details, or in connection with your donation or membership.

-- Information about your visit, including the route into and through our site, length of visit and pages you viewed.
+Analytical information, including information about your visit, such as the route into and through our site, length of visit and pages you viewed.

 If you’re 16 or under

 If you are aged 16 or under, you must get a parent’s/guardian’s permission before you provide any personal data to us.

 At the point of giving us your details you will have the opportunity to opt in and consent to receiving further information and updates from us, including newsletters and promotional material for upcoming events and fundraising initiatives.